cncf/tag-security/community/assessments/projects/copacetic/self-assessment.md

   Copacetic relies on the image’s package manager (e.g., `apt`, `apk`) to retrieve and install updates.
 These package managers use existing mechanisms like GPG signatures and HTTPS to verify the authenticity and integrity of updates.

 - **Minimal Patch Layer (Non-Destructive Updates):**
   Copacetic appends a single patch layer on top of the original image, preserving the original layers and provenance.
 This design enables easy auditing and minimizes the potential for introducing new issues.
-Furthermore, on subsequent patches, Copa will only create one new patch layer and preserve previous patches to prevent a large cumulation of patched layers.
+Furthermore, on subsequent patches, Copacetic will only create one new patch layer and preserve previous patches to prevent a large cumulation of patched layers.

 - **Extensible Scanner Integration:**
   Copacetic supports pluggable vulnerability scanners, allowing users to choose trusted tools aside from Trivy like Grype.
 This enables alignment with internal security policies and reduces reliance on any single source of vulnerability intelligence.